mongodb/docs-hapley/README.md

 **AWS Parameter Store**:

 Although we store application secrets in k8s, we leverage AWS Param Store to share long term secrets.
 You can find the values in AWS Param Store [here](https://us-east-2.console.aws.amazon.com/systems-manager/parameters/?region=us-east-2&tab=Table#list_parameter_filters=Name:Contains:hapley).
-If you add a new secret to k8s or Drone, add it to param store as well for team visibility and to maintain
+If you add a new secret to k8s or Drone, add it to param store as well for team visibility and to maintain a single source of truth.

+**Kanopy Portal**:

+All k8s secrets for the `docs` namespace can be accessed via the Kanopy portal.
+The staging portal is [here](https://kanopy.staging.corp.mongodb.com/docs/secrets/docs-hapley), and the production portal is [here](https://kanopy.prod.corp.mongodb.com/docs/secrets/docs-hapley).

 ## Development and Deployment Workflow